How to create full backup using wbAdmin command on Windows 10

 wbAdmin backup commands explained

-Let’s step back and look at the command you’re using.
 The wbAdmin start backup command starts a one-time backup on your computer.
-The -backupTarget:D: option tells wbAdmin where you want to save the image backup.
-In this case, we configured the command to save everything on the drive with the letter “D,” which may be different on your computer.
+The -backupTarget:G: option tells wbAdmin where to save the image backup.
+In this case, I’m setting the command to save everything on the drive with the letter “D,” which may be different on your computer.

-The -include:C: tells the utility to make an image backup of the primary partition that stores the operating system, settings, apps, and your files.
+The -include:C: option tells the tool to make an image backup of the primary partition that stores the operating system, settings, apps, and your files.

 To restore a backup created with the wbAdmin command tool, use these steps: